dimadeveatii/mongo-dot-notation/README.md

 // { '$currentDate': { 'lastUpdated': { '$type': 'timestamp' } } }
 ```

-Also, for timestamp an alias operator is defiled in `mongo-dot-notation`:
+Also, for timestamp an alias operator is defined in `mongo-dot-notation`:
 ```javascript
 var $ = require('mongo-dot-notation')
 $.flatten({